DOJ identifies NYC, other cities as jurisdictions permitting 'anarchy, violence and destruction'

 DOJ was responding to Trump request for review of federal funding to such cities

-The Department of Justice (DOJ) on Monday identified New York City, Portland and Washington, D.C., as "local governments that are permitting anarchy, violence, and destruction in American cities," a move that comes as the federal government continues to take a tough stance against localized rioting in some areas of the country.
+The Department of Justice (DOJ) on Monday identified New York City, Portland and Seattle as "local governments that are permitting anarchy, violence, and destruction in American cities," a move that comes as the federal government continues to take a tough stance against localized rioting in some areas of the country.

-President Trump earlier this month targeted those three cities, as well as Seattle, in a memo to Attorney General William Barr and the Office of Management and Budget asking for a review of federal funding to "anarchist" jurisdictions.
-The DOJ memo Monday essentially serves as notice that New York City, Portland and D.C. meet the criteria Trump set out for potential defunding.
+President Trump earlier this month targeted those three cities in a memo to Attorney General William Barr and the Office of Management and Budget asking for a review of federal funding to "anarchist" jurisdictions.
+The DOJ memo Monday essentially serves as notice that New York City, Portland and Seattle meet the criteria Trump set out for potential defunding.

 It's unclear whether and how much funding may eventually be withdrawn from the cities and if such a move would be legal, as it would likely be challenged in the courts.